Power of Attorney: What's That About?

 - 4 min read

-A question that we often get from uninformed clients is, "what is a power of attorney and do I need one?"
-In the unfortunate event that you become incapacitated and are no longer able to make decisions for yourself, having a power of attorney document handy will prove essential.
+A question that often comes from uninformed clients is, "What is a power of attorney, and do I need one?"
+In the unfortunate event that you become incapacitated and can no longer make decisions for yourself, having a power of attorney document handy will prove essential.

 In simple terms, a power of attorney (POA) is a legal document that allows another person or persons to act on your behalf.
-You are basically allowing that person to make financial, legal and/or medical decisions for you.
+You are essentially allowing that person to make financial, legal, and/or medical decisions for you.

 Types of Power of Attorneys